PritK99/Data-Watchdog/model/README.md

 Create a directory named `assets/temp/` in the home directory.
 This folder will act as a staging area for files to be processed.
 The supported file formats are: `.txt`, `.log`, `.pdf`, `.docx`, `.jpg`, `.png`, `.jpeg`, and `.csv`.

-To run the standalone model
+To run the standalone model, first resolve all the import errors.

 `python main.py`